Michal78900/RespawnTimer/README.md

 - Support for [Serpent's Hand](https://github.com/Exiled-Team/SerpentsHand) and [UIURescueSquad](https://github.com/Marco15453/UIURescueSquad) custom teams.

 # Configuration
-When you first install the plugin, the `RespawnTimer` folder will be created.
-In it you will find a folder named `Template`.
-The `Template` is a template timer interface that isn't used by the plugin itself, but allows you to see how the structure of a config looks like.
+When you first install the plugin, the `ExampleTimer` folder will be automatically downloaded.
+You are free to edit the config files inside this directory as you see fit.
+You can change how the timer looks like, hints etc. Removing `ExampleTimer` folder will redownload it once again after server restart.
-You can copy that folder and rename it to something else and then desing your own look of the interface.<br>
-An example timer interface called `ExamapleTimer` can be found in releases.
-It will contain an example timer interface that has all of the possible properties the plugin can show.
-However, it is recommended to design your own interface, so your server has its own unique look.